E-commerce

 Prerequisites

-Clean data (SKUs, addresses), unique customer identifiers, reliable event logs: without basic quality, automation propagates errors faster.
+Clean data (SKU, addresses), unique customer identifiers, reliable event logs: without a solid foundation, automation propagates errors faster.

 Concrete examples

-Automatically create a warehouse task when a paid order contains a fragile item; send an SMS when the package is delayed in delivery according to the carrier; disable a promo when promo stock is depleted.
+Automatically create a warehouse task when a paid order contains a fragile item; send an SMS when the parcel is delayed according to the carrier; disable a promotion when promo stock is depleted.

 Batch vs real time

-Some tasks can tolerate a delay (overnight reports); others require a response within seconds (stock available at the time of click).
+Some tasks can tolerate a delay (overnight reports); others require a response within a few seconds (stock available at the moment of click).
 The right tool depends on this maximum acceptable latency.

-The same event must not trigger the same critical action twice (double shipment, double refund): robust systems use unique identifiers and locks.
+The same event should not trigger the same critical action twice (double shipment, double refund): robust systems use unique identifiers and locks.

 Marketing automation: email, SMS, segments, and personalization